oracle-livelabs/security/accessgovernance/create-campaign/create-campaign.md

  ![Default Workflow](images/default-workflow.png)
 8. You may provide a campaign name and description of your choice.
 For example, enter the campaign name such as **Support Org Corporate Access Review**, enter the description you prefer, select **Run now** and click on the **Next** button to schedule the campaign.
  ![Name Campaign](images/name-campaign.png)
 9. You may review the selected campaign criteria, workflow, reviewers, and the run schedule.
 For this lab, click on the **Create** button to create and schedule a campaign.
 The campaign will start approximately **10 minutes** from creation.
+Note the **campaign name** for reference in the next lab to search for your newly created access review campaign.
  ![View Charts](images/summary.png)
 10. A newly created campaign **Support Org Corporate Access Review** is scheduled in **My upcoming campaigns** section.
  ![View Charts](images/view-created-campaign.png)